keboola/connection-docs/storage/tables/csv-files.md

 The above format is again compatible with many applications; you can

-- Open it in OpenOffice / LibreOffice Calc without any conversion (just make sure you use only comma as a delimiter when asked about the file format).
+- open it in OpenOffice / LibreOffice Calc without any conversion (just make sure you use only comma as a delimiter when asked about the file format).
-- Import it into Google Drive without any conversion (notice, however, that you might want to use Google Drive Writer instead)
+- import it into Google Drive without any conversion (notice, however, that you might want to use the Google Drive Writer instead)
-- Import it into Microsoft Excel by following the below instructions.
+- import it into Microsoft Excel by following the below instructions.

 *Note: The rows are exported in random order and there is no way to specify ordering of rows in the exported file.*

 ### Opening in Microsoft Excel
-The easiest way to import the CSV file exported from KBC into Microsoft Excel is by starting Excel and opening a **blank workbook**.
+The easiest way to import the CSV file exported from Keboola Connection into Microsoft Excel is by starting Excel and opening a **blank workbook**.
 Then use the **Data** -- **From Text** function and select the exported file:

 {: .image-popup}
 ![Screenshot -- Excel Import -- Select file](/storage/tables/excel-import-1.png)

 An import wizard will start.
-On its first screen, make sure you have selected the **delimited** file and **Unicode UTF-8** encoding:
+On its first screen, select the **delimited** file and **Unicode UTF-8** encoding:

 {: .image-popup}
 ![Screenshot -- Excel Import -- Import Wizard](/storage/tables/excel-import-2.png)